Questions about transferring equity

-Do I need a conveyancing solicitor when transferring equity?
+Do I need a conveyancing solicitor when transferring equity in a property?

 Yes.
 If you are transferring equity on a mortgaged home you will need a solicitor to carry out all the legal work needed to complete the transfer.

 If there is no mortgage then you do not need to use a solicitor.
-However, the process can be complex for the uninitiated.
-A conveyancing solicitor’s transfer of equity fees are usually inexpensive so most people prefer to use a solicitor
+However, the process is complex and there can be tax implications if you make an error.
+A conveyancing solicitor’s transfer of equity fees are inexpensive, so most people prefer to use a solicitor.

-What does the conveyancing solicitor do on a transfer of equity?
+What does a conveyancing solicitor do when transferring equity in a property?

-A Transfer of Equity occurs when an existing owner of a property either adds or removes one or more people to the title (ownership) of the property.
-This can occur for a number of reasons such as when a couple gets married or separates.
+A transfer of equity occurs when an existing owner of a property either adds or removes one or more people to the title (ownership) of the property.
+Transferring equity can occur for a number of reasons, such as marriage, separation or gifting property to a child.

-A solicitor will work closely with you, the previous and new owner and the mortgage lender to ensure that:
+A solicitor will work closely with all parties involved, including the mortgage lender (if there is an existing mortgage) to ensure that:

 - The title deeds are reviewed